pollination/pollination-docs/legal/terms_of_service.md

 7. Also include the following statement: "I swear, under penalty of perjury, that the information in this notification is accurate and that I am the copyright owner, or am authorized to act on behalf of the owner, of an exclusive right that is allegedly infringed."
 8. Include your physical or electronic signature.

-Email your takedown notice, including elements 1 through 8 above, to [support@pollination.cloud](mailto:support@pollination.cloud).
+Email your takedown notice, including elements 1 through 8 above, to [support@pollination.solutions](mailto:support@pollination.solutions).

 ## H. Intellectual Property Notice